 7. Let others know about your dog’s condition

-Anyone who visits you or is related must be made aware of your dog’s situation.
-It is important to let your friends know before having them over or before they meet your dog.
-If you’re taking your dog to someone else’s home, you should let them know about the seizures so they’re prepared.
+Notify anyone who visits you of your dog’s situation.
+It is essential to let your friends know before having them over or meeting your dog.
+If you’re taking your dog to someone else’s home, you should let them know about the seizures to prepare them.

 The more support you have around you, the better it would be to deal with the situation.
 It will make it easier for you and those around you not to panic during a seizure.